andreasabel/inCode/entry/lenses-products-prisms-sums.md

 is nothing more than a witness to the fact that `s` is a *product* `(a, q)` ... a `Prism' s a` is nothing more than a witness to the fact that `s` is a *sum* `Either a q`.
 If it is possible to represent `s` as some `Either a q`...then you have two prisms!
-Prisms are nothing more than **descriptions of products**!
+Prisms are nothing more than *descriptions of sums*!

 A `Prism' s a` is nothing more than a witness for an `exists q. s <~> Either a q` isomorphism.